HolyBlackCat/cpp-tutorials/tooling/articles/configuring_code_completion.md

 Install the latter in MSYS2 using `pacman -S mingw-w64-clang-x86_64-clang-tools-extra`. *([Why not the official Clang installer?](/tooling/articles/why_not_official_clang_installer.md))*

+(⚠ This installation command assumes you've been following the previous chapters of the tutorial as is.
+If you instead configured MSYS2 in some other manner, you might need a different version of Clangd, since MSYS2 provides multiple.
+Consult [this page](./variations/determining_msys2_env.md) for more details, or follow the tutorial from the beginning, reinstalling everything exactly as recommended.)

 Install the former in VSC.
 Open the extension marketplace by pressing the 'boxes' button on the left:<br/>
 ![extensions marketplace icon](/tooling/images/vsc_extensions_icon.png)